oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 ## Rationale

-Revocation mechanisms are an essential part for most identity ecoosystems.
+Revocation mechanisms are an essential part for most identity ecosystems.
 In the past, revocation of X.509 TLS certificates has been proven difficult as traditional certificate revocation lists (CRLs) have limited scalability and the Online Certificate Status Protocol (OCSP) has additional privacy risks as the client is leaking the requested website to a third party.
-OSCP stapling is adressing some of these problems at the cost of less up-to-date data.
-Modern approaches use accumulator-based revocation registries and Zero-Knowledge-Proofs to accomodate for this privacy gap but face scalability issues again.
+OCSP stapling is addressing some of these problems at the cost of less up-to-date data.
+Modern approaches use accumulator-based revocation registries and Zero-Knowledge-Proofs to accommodate for this privacy gap but face scalability issues again.

 The approach of this specification seeks to find a balance between scalability, security and privacy by minimizing the status information to mere bits and compressing the resulting binary data.
 Thereby a Status List may contain statuses of 100.000 or more Referenced Tokens, but still remain relatively small.
 Placing large amounts of Referenced Tokens into the same list also enables a herd privacy towards the Issuer.